prassyy/PeerFeedbackApp-iOS/README.md

 # PeerFeedbackApp-iOS
-This is a MVC towards developing a mobile app to enable anonymous peer-2-peer feedback among teammates
+This is a MVP towards developing a mobile app to enable anonymous peer-2-peer feedback among teammates